Claude A. Fuller

-Claude Albert Fuller (January 20, 1876 – January 8, 1968) — was an American lawyer, farmer, member of Arkansas State House of Representatives from 1903 to 1905, and of the U.S. House of Representatives for the 3rd District of Arkansas from 1929 to 1939.
+Claude Albert Fuller (January 20, 1876 – January 8, 1968) was an American politician, lawyer, and farmer.
+A member of the Democratic Party, he served in the Arkansas House of Representatives from 1903 to 1905, and of the U.S. House of Representatives for the 3rd District of Arkansas from 1929 to 1939.

-Biography
+Early life

 Fuller was born on January 20, 1876, in Prophetstown, Whiteside County, Illinois to Wilmont P. and Maria (Ocobock) Fuller.
 In 1885 he moved to Arkansas with his parents, who settled on a farm near Eureka Springs.

 He attended the public schools.
 He worked as a boot black and as a janitor at the school where he enrolled.
 He dropped out of high school, took a better job in Chicago for a while and saved his money.
 Desiring to be a lawyer, he finished high school in Eureka Springs in 1896 at the age of twenty; went back to Chicago to attend the Kent School of Law; and returned to Eureka Springs to study law at the office of C. G. White.

 He then took the bar examination in open court, and on February 5, 1898, he was admitted to the bar and became a practicing lawyer.
-He married May Obenshain on December 25, 1899, and they had three children, one of whom died in infancy.